raxracks/vlpp-init/README.md

 # vlpp-init
 Initializer for Vita Lua Player Plus projects

-# VPK Pack
-Create and automatically copy VPK's to a PSVita on linux

 # How to use
 ### Dependencies
 You will need to install ``git``.